mindietea/game-dev-projects/README.md

 Created for GMTK Game Jam 2020 with the theme "Out of control."

 "Awry" is a cute, lil bit goofy game where you must keep 4 RPG heroes from destroying each other when they become possessed by the Big Bad Final Boss.
+I programmed, designed, and wrote. @hexxagon and @StevenColling made the wonderful art.

 Play it here: https://impuuuu.itch.io/awry